-The VTHC recommends that as soon as possible after they have been elected, OHS reps and deputies attend a training course which will give them the tools to confidently represent their fellow members.
+The VTHC recommends that as soon as possible after they have been elected, HSRs and Deputy HSRs attend a training course that will give them the tools to confidently represent their fellow members.

 Note: Under Victorian legislation, once a worker has been elected as the health and safety representative for his or her DWG, that person is entitled to exercise all the powers and rights of reps under the OHS Act (More information on the powers and rights of elected reps and their role).
 That is, even if an elected OHS Rep has not attended training, that person still has the right to represent their DWG, raise issues with their employer, and if necessary, issue PINs, Cease Works, and so on.

 Under Section 67 of the Victorian OHS Act, the employer must allow a representative to attend an approved course on paid time, pay the cost of the course and must pay any other associated costs.
 (Note: costs may include travel, parking, etc. Payment of associated costs should be discussed prior to the course).
-The courses approved under this section of the Act are both the initial 5 day course of training, and now an annual refresher course.
+The courses approved under this section of the Act are both the HSR Initial OHS Training Course, and HSR Refresher OHS Training Course.
 (See below for the list of approved refresher courses now delivered by the VTHC OHS Training Unit)

-Reps (and deputies) must make the request to their employer to attend an approved course not less than 14 days before the course starts.
+HSRs and Deputy HSRs must make the request to their employer to attend an approved course not less than 14 days before the course starts.
 The VTHC recommends that reps and deputies attend courses conducted either by their own union or the VTHC OHS Training Centre.
-While the course is to be chosen by the health and safety rep in consultation with the employer, an employer cannot reasonably refuse to allow a rep or a deputy to attend the approved course of their choice.
-If the employer attempts to prevent a rep attending a course, or if agreement cannot be reached, then the rep can ask the Authority to make a decision.
+While the course is to be chosen by the HSR in consultation with the employer, an employer cannot reasonably refuse to allow a HSR or a Deputy HSR to attend the approved course of their choice.
+If the employer attempts to prevent a HSR attending a course, or if an agreement cannot be reached, then the HSR can ask the Authority to make a decision.

 In addition to training courses approved under s67 of the OHS Act, there are also courses approved under s69.
-Elected reps, not deputies, are entitled to attend these courses on paid time, but the employer is not obliged to pay for the course or other associated costs.
+HSRs, not Deputy HSRs, are entitled to attend these courses on paid time, but the employer is not obliged to pay for the course or other associated costs.

 Time spent at an approved training course is considered time at work and be paid for by the employer as such.
 Payment must include normal shift allowances, and so on.
-An OHS rep or deputy must not be disadvantaged in any way by attending an approved course, so there must be discussion and resolution of issues such as arrangements for rostered days off or varying shift arrangements, expenses, and so on.
+HSRs or Deputy HSRs must not be disadvantaged in any way by attending an approved course, so there must be discussion and resolution of issues such as arrangements for rostered days off or varying shift arrangements, expenses, and so on.
 Contact your union if you have any queries.

 In terms of any out-of-pocket expenses, the WorkSafe advice is clear: